 Saint Xavier University has an ideal location for the study of biology.
 The campus has its own spring-fed lake and the Palos Forest Preserves are within a few minutes drive.
 The laboratory facilities at Saint Xavier University include an animal facility, a cadaver facility and a light microscope research center.
 Courses in biology utilize the diverse resources in the Chicago area, including museums, zoological parks, nature preserves and Lake Michigan.
 The Lincoln Park and Brookfield Zoos, Morton Arboretum and Field Museum of Natural History provide local settings for field trips and classes.

 In addition, Saint Xavier University is a member of the Reis Biological Field Station Consortium.
 Membership allows faculty the use of the station for field trips/courses and gives SXU students access to all summer field courses offered by any of the Consortium schools.

-Meet Logan Copeland, a senior biology major at Saint Xavier University.
-Logan has held leadership positions as an Orientation Leader, Resident Peer Academic Leader, Resident Assistant and SXC President.
+Meet Logan Copeland, a biology major alum at Saint Xavier University.
+Logan held leadership positions as an Orientation Leader, Resident Peer Academic Leader, Resident Assistant and SXC President.

 Please visit Admission's Apply Now page to find the appropriate application or request more information.